myllynen/byteman-automation-tutorial/README.md

-The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications supporting the following metrics over JMX:
+The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from unmodified Java applications supporting the following metrics over JMX:

 * number of calls for any selected methods
 * min/avg/max execution time for any selected methods